Learn how to draw a great looking Squid with easy, step-by-step drawing instructions, and video tutorial.

 Step by Step Instructions for Drawing a Squid

-How to Draw a Great Looking Squid for Kids, Beginners, and Adults - Step 1
+How to Draw a Great Looking Squid for Kids and Beginners - Step 1

 1. Begin by drawing two curved lines.
 Note how the lines outline a bulging, rounded shape, but do not touch.
 This will form the body, or mantle, of the squid.